atlas-open-data-docs/WoW/content/13TeVPhysicsAnalysisExamples/index.md

 Quantum chromodynamics *QCD* and Electroweak *EW* models are used to predict the production cross sections.
 Next-to-leading order *NLO* and next-to-next-to leading order *NNLO* calculations are carried.
 High order corrections are required to achieve the desired precision for these predictions.

-Currently, the SM Higgs boson mass has been measured to be $125.09 \pm 0.24$ [GeV](https://en.wikipedia.org/wiki/Electronvolt) by combining ATLAS and CMS [measurements](https://arxiv.org/abs/1503.07589).
+Currently, the SM Higgs boson mass has been measured to be 125.09 ± 0.24 [GeV](https://en.wikipedia.org/wiki/Electronvolt) by combining ATLAS and CMS [measurements](https://arxiv.org/abs/1503.07589).

 ## Higgs boson decay